-Northwest Florida Reception Center is an adult male facility.
+Columbia Correctional Institution is an adult male facility.
 Policy states shall not conduct cross-gender strip searches or cross-gender visual body cavity searches except in exigent circumstances; and shall document all cross-gender strip searches and cross-gender visual body cavity searches.
-Based on documents reviewed and interviews of staff and inmates, Northwest Florida Reception Center has not conducted cross-gender strip searches or cross-gender visual body cavity searches in the last twelve months.
-Departmental policy states institutions shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status; and if the inmate's genital status is unknown, it may be determined during conversations with the inmate, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.
-Staff is trained how to conduct cross-gender pat-down searches, and searches of transgender and interviews of staff and inmates it was determined staff do not search or physically examine a transgender or intersex inmates for the sole purpose of determining interviews of staff and inmates it was determined staff do not search or physically examine a transgender or intersex inmates for the sole purpose of determining records, lesson plans, and interviews of staff demonstrated staff had been trained to conduct how to conduct cross-gender pat-down searches, and searches of transgender and interviews of staff demonstrated staff had been trained to conduct how to conduct cross-gender pat-down searches, and searches of transgender and interviews of staff demonstrated staff had been trained to conduct how to conduct cross-gender pat-down searches, and searches of transgender and interviews inmates, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
+Based on documents reviewed and interviews of staff and inmates, Columbia Correctional Institution has not conducted cross-gender strip searches or cross-gender visual body cavity searches in the last twelve months.
+Departmental Policy states institutions shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status; and if the inmate's genital status is unknown, it may be determined during conversations with the inmate, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.
+Staff is trained how to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.
+Through interviews of staff and inmates it was determined staff do not search or physically examine a transgender or intersex inmates for the sole purpose of determining the inmate's genital status, and only medical staff if needed would make that determination.
+Review of training records, lesson plans, and interviews of staff demonstrated staff had been trained to conduct how to conduct cross-gender pat-down searches, and searches of transgender and intersex inmates, in a professional and respectful manner, and in the least intrusive manner possible, consistent with security needs.

-Dormitory housed inmates are provided privacy while showering (half walls) and while using the bathroom.
-Female staff announce each time they enter into the housing units.
-This process was verified during the tour and with the interviews conducted with the inmates and

-Standard 115.16 Inmates with disabilities and inmates who are limited English proficient
+Dormitory housed inmates are provided privacy while showering (half walls) and while using the bathroom in some dorms.
+Secure cell open population dorms have the doors locked open during the day.
+Inmates do not have privacy while using the toliet when the doors are Standard 115.16 Inmates with disabilities and inmates who are limited English proficient

-- Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)
+Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (requires corrective action)